 1. The Hiking….Of Course

 You guessed it!
-The hiking is our number one reason to love Sedona.
+One of the things that makes Sedona so special is the hiking.
 Sedona has over 100 trails, each with its own unique character and history.
 The variety of trails cater to any type of hiker.
 Mitten Ridge is a guide favorite, offering challenging yet rewarding traverses up slick rock features to a beautiful saddle where the views are sure to blow your mind.

 With an average of 278 days of sunshine a year, Sedona’s climate makes it one of the best in the world for outdoor enthusiasts.
 Sedona’s high elevation (4,500 feet) and dry climate keeps humidity away, making even the hot days a little more pleasant.